 - Increase the participation of landholders in private land conservation programs.

 Across the state, Regional Landcare Networks have been funded to develop networking, education and communication activities with private landholders.
 These projects will build understanding of private land conservation and increase opportunities for regional Landcare and BCT staff and volunteers to meet and share their knowledge and skills.

 Private landholders will be provided with opportunities to network, participate in education and training activities and share their stories of conservation on their own land.

-Current and upcoming regional projects are summarised below.
+Current regional projects are summarised below.